byt3bl33d3r/WitnessMe/README.md

 Yup that's it.
 Just plop it in the signatures folder and POW!
 Done.

-# Preview Screenshots Directly in the Terminal (ITerm2 on MacOSX)
+# Preview Screenshots Directly in the Terminal

+**Note: this feature will only work if you're on MacOSX and using ITerm2**

-If you're using ITerm2 on MacOSX, you can preview screenshots directly in the terminal using the `show` command:
+You can preview screenshots directly in the terminal using the `show` command:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/5151193/68194496-5e012a00-ff72-11e9-9ccd-6a50aa384f3e.png" alt="ScreenPreview"/>
 </p>

-## To Do

-1. ~~Store server info to a database~~
-2. HTML report generation
-3. ~~Command line script to search database~~
-4. ~~Support NMap & .nessus files as input~~
-5. ~~Web server categorization~~
-6. Signature scanning
-6. ~~Accept URLs as targets (stdin, files)~~
-7. Add support for previewing screenshots in *nix terminals using w3m